AdobeDocs/experience-platform.en/help/segmentation/api/estimates-and-previews.md

 ## Getting started

 The endpoints used in this guide are part of the [!DNL Adobe Experience Platform] Segmentation Service API.
-Before continuing, please review the [getting started section of Segmentation developer guide](./getting-started.md#getting-started), as it includes a guide to reading the sample API calls in the document and important information regarding required headers that are needed to successfully make calls to Experience Platform APIs.
+Before continuing, please review the [getting started document in the Segmentation developer guide](./getting-started.md#getting-started), as it includes a guide to reading the sample API calls in the document and important information regarding required headers that are needed to successfully make calls to Experience Platform APIs.

 ## How estimates are generated

-The method of data sampling getting triggered is dependant on the method of ingestion.
+The way data sampling gets triggered depends on the method of ingestion.

 For batch ingestion, every fifteen minutes, the profile store is automatically scanned to see if a newly successful batch was ingested since the last sampling job was run.
 If that is the case, the profile store is subsequently scanned to see if there's been at least a 5% change in the number of records.
 If these conditions are met, a new sampling job is triggered.